arcxp/datadog-service-catalog-metadata-provider/README.md

 Supporting services can be tricky, and the Datadog Service Catalog can make it easier for team members who aren't familiar with your service to support it.
 The Service Catalog can also help you find the information you need to support your services, and help you find the right people to support your services.

+**NOTE ABOUT VERSIONING:** This GitHub Action uses the [Service Catalog Definition APIs](https://docs.datadoghq.com/tracing/service_catalog/service_definition_api/#post-a-service-definition) at version 2.
+Datadog is always working to improve their APIs, and this Action will be updated to support the newer versions of the API as they become available.

 ## Wait, but why?

 Datadog already has methods for supplying this information.
 Why do we need another one?
 The answer is pretty simple: constraints.